-Carry out independent research while gaining a Postgraduate Certificate in Teaching and Learning and specialist training across a range of biological, medical and health sciences.
+This special 4-year programme for international students gives you the opportunity to carry out independent research while gaining a Postgraduate Certificate in Medical and Health Education and specialist training across a range of biological, medical and health sciences.

 - Undertake a PhD project in an internationally recognised research environment.